platformsh/platformsh-docs/docs/src/create-apps/workers.md

 The `start` key specifies the command to use to launch your worker application.
 It may be any valid shell command, although most often it runs a command in your application in the language of your application.
-If the command specified by the `start` key terminates it is restarted automatically.
+If the command specified by the `start` key terminates, it's restarted automatically.

 Note that [`deploy` and `post_deploy` hooks](./hooks/_index.md) as well as [`cron` commands](./app-reference.md#crons) run only on the [`web`](./app-reference.md#web) container, not on workers.